 We are all familiar with dentists as a whole, but there are various different types specialising in different treatments and procedures.
 Let’s have a look at a few…

-These are the type of dentist that the majority of the UK public are familiar with.
+These are the type of dentist that the majority of the population in UK and around the world are familiar with.
 They handle a large range of dental treatments and general complaints.
 Their services can include root canals, checkups and dental implants.
 They are similar to a GP in the sense that they are available for non-emergencies and advice on oral hygiene and nutrition with most families using one that they stick to throughout their time in that particular town or area.
 The treatment they give is often general ‘non-specialist’ and is available to the general public.
 Some private dentists will offer other treatment such as cosmetic dentistry.

 Cosmetic dentistry work from private clinics and offer a wide range of treatments specifically designed to enhance the perceived aesthetic of an individual’s specific oral appearance.
 These are usually not available on the NHS and can include veneers, white fillings, lumineers, teeth whitening, implants and gum contouring.

 This type of dentist deals with the inner workings of a patient’s teeth.
-Their procedures can include root canals and other operations that deal with the roots, pulp and tissue surrounding the roots.
+Their procedures can include root canals and other operations that deal with the roots, pulp, and tissue surrounding the roots.
+However, you may have to first consult a general dentist in your local vicinity to get recommended to such a dentistry specialist.
+You can go through https://serp.co/directory/best/dentists/tennessee/hendersonville/ or similar medical directories to find and confer with a suitable dental professional.

 Most people will be familiar with orthodontists if they have had braces or other corrective devices.
 Orthodontists essentially deal with an issues cause by the abnormal development of jaws and teeth.
 This could include crooked teeth and overcrowding.
 The aim of their work is to straighten crooked or misshapen teeth by using these devices to subtly move them over a certain period of time to the correct position.